matan756/WordCounter/README.md

 # WordCounter
-Provide a text and get its words distribution
+Provide text and get the frequency of occurrences of each word